 Also read: Top 8 Asian Travel Destinations with Travel Guide Videos

 Noodles: Probably the most popular in the U.S., ramen is a wheat noodle dish served on every street corner and one of Japan's most budget friendly dishes.
 Each region has its own variations of Ramen, and they are all delicious.
-Other common noodle dishes in Japan include soba, udon, and soy yuba.
+Other common noodle dishes in Japan include soba, udon, and yuba.

 Grilled Dishes: Japan is also known for its barbecue, called yakiniku.
 Yakiniku is grilled tableside and is the perfect way to dine on Japan’s signature beef, wagyu.
 In addition to yakiniku, popular Japanese grilled dishes include yakitori, grilled skewered chicken, and teriyaki, fish or meat grilled with a sweet soy glaze.
 Finally, unagi, or grilled eel, is a staple served either on rice, with spring onion and wasabi paste, or in soup.

-Omakase: Omakase means "I will leave it to you," and is literally putting all the power in the hands of the chef.
+Omakase: Omakase means "I will leave it to you," and is putting all the power in the hands of the chef.
 It means you get the full extent of the chef’s creativity, because the chef decides what you are served.
 Note that it is for the adventurous, but can be one of the best ways to taste Japanese cuisine.

 Concierge: If you’re a dedicated foodie with a healthy budget, the concierges in Japan’s luxury hotels make the rate for the night worth it all on their own.
 These concierges will be able to get you reservations at many of the Michelin-starred and renowned restaurants that you might otherwise have to book months or even years in advance.
 That said, still plan ahead.